Joint source-channel coding with feedback: Asymptotic expansions of the rate-distortion tradeoff

 \subsection{Discussion}

-We make several remarks regarding the rate-distortion tradeoff in all three settings considered above: \begin{enumerate} \item The case $d = d_{\min}$ is special and is excluded in the assumptions of Theorems \ref{th:A}--\ref{th:C}.
-However, in the most important special case of a distortion measure that satisfies
+We make several remarks regarding the rate-distortion tradeoff in all three settings considered above: \begin{enumerate} \item The case $d = d_{\min}$ is excluded by the assumptions of Theorems \ref{th:A}--\ref{th:C}.
+However, in the important special case of a distortion measure that satisfies

 $d = d_{\min}$ corresponds to almost-lossless transmission, and both Theorems \ref{th:A} and \ref{th:B} apply with $R(d)$ and $\mathcal V(d)$ equal to the entropy and the varentropy of the source, respectively, as long as the source is stationary and memoryless and the third moment of $\imath_{\mathsf S}(\mathsf S)$ is finite.